toeeeee/searchengine121/README.md

 **dependencies:** \n
-NLTK: pip install --user -U nltk
+NLTK: pip install --user -U nltk \n
-ujson: pip install ujson
+ujson: pip install ujson \n
-BS4: pip install bs4
+BS4: pip install bs4 \n
-requests: pip install requests
+requests: pip install requests \n

-HOW TO USE:
+**HOW TO USE:**
-step 1. run main.py with folder of choice... it will take A LONG time.... make sure there are no index.txts or hashes.db step 2. run run.py and search :)
+step 1. run main.py with folder of choice... it will take A LONG time....

-Group member's student ID #'s: 51886940,28685686,62616299,32303304
+make sure "index.txt" or "hashes.db" isn't already in the directory.

+step 2. run run.py and search :)